ygao0719/data-structures-and-algorithms/401-code-challenges/Data-Structures/README.md

 16. fifoAnimalShelter: holds only dogs and cats.
 The shelter operates using a first-in, first-out approach.
 17. MultiBracketValidation:  take a string as its only argument, and should return a boolean representing whether or not the brackets in the string are balanced.
+18. Tree:
+- Create a Node class that has properties for the value stored in the node, the left child node, and the right child node.
+- Create a BinaryTree class
+  - Define a method for each of the depth first traversals called preOrder, inOrder, and postOrder which returns an array of the values, ordered appropriately.
+- Create a BinarySearchTree class
+  - Define a method named add that accepts a value, and adds a new node with that value in the correct location in the binary search tree.
+  - Define a method named contains that accepts a value, and returns a boolean indicating whether or not the value is in the tree at least once.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
 1. insert: Big O time is O(1), space is O(1),